taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default watchAll;
 ~~~~~~~~

-- second, the root saga can be used in the Redux store middleware when initializing the saga middleware
+Second, the root saga can be used in the Redux store middleware when initializing the saga middleware.

 {title="src/sagas/index.js",lang="javascript"}
 ~~~~~~~~